 Your gift will support New Zealanders with intellectual disabilities long into the future.

-You will support their families so they, in turn, can give their whānau with a disability the best possible opportunities – and know they will always be cared for.
+You will support families of children with intellectual disabilities to give their loved one the best possible opportunities and know there will always be someone there to help.

 You will make sure IHC, which has played an important role in disability rights and services in our country, can keep innovating, advocating, and challenging outdated views.